dinarkino/Pedestrian-and-traffic-signs-detection/README.md

 <b>Project for 2019 Skoltech Intro to CV course (Pedestrian and traffic signs detection)<br>
 Angelina Yaroshenko, Dinar Sharafutdinov, Dmitry Vypiraylenko</b>

 Implementation of pedestrian and traffic signs detection using HOG + SVM with non-maxima suppression.
 We compared results with pretrained Faster R-CNN.
-Additionally we trained convolution neural net for traffic signs classification.
-As a training dataset we've used <a href="http://oscar.skoltech.ru/"> Oscar dataset </a>.
-For positive samples we've used <a href="http://graphics.cs.msu.ru/ru/node/1266">Russian Traffic Sign Dataset</a>, <a href="http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/">Caltech Pedestrian Detection Benchmark</a>, and <a href="http://benchmark.ini.rub.de/">German Traffic Sign Recognition Benchmark</a>
+Additionally, we trained a convolution neural net for traffic signs classification.
+As a training dataset, we've used<a href="http://oscar.skoltech.ru/"> Oscar dataset </a>.
+The specific thing about data is that it's winter pictures from the car.
+For positive samples, we've used <a href="http://graphics.cs.msu.ru/ru/node/1266">Russian Traffic Sign Dataset</a>, <a href="http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/">Caltech Pedestrian Detection Benchmark</a>, and <a href="http://benchmark.ini.rub.de/">German Traffic Sign Recognition Benchmark</a>

 <b>Results</b>